basimkhajwal/LSD/README.md

 - [ ] Add JSON read/write for a persistent Settings value
 - [ ] Create a sub-menu / level selection screen
 - [ ] Create a settings screen
-- [ ] Add parallax effect for the game

 #### Currently Working:
 - [x] Platforms are loaded from a Tiled map (.tmx) format